nanobox-io/nanobox-docs/source/cli/dev/evar.html.md

 | [`list`](#list)     | Lists environment variables added to your VM              |

 ## add
-The `add` subcommand is used to add environment variables to your local Nanobox VM.
-You can add a single key-value pair, a comma-delimited list of key-value pairs.
+The `add` subcommand adds environment variables to your dev platform.
+You can add a single key-value pair or a comma-delimited list of key-value pairs.

 ### add Usage
 ```bash